At the Sweet People Club, our mission is to provide education, support, and community for individuals with prediabetes and type 2, and their families.

 We've all heard the stories.

 And they could be true.
-These are genuine complications of uncontrolled type 2 diabetes.
-But they happen over a long period of time - where the person hasn't been taking good care of themselves, maybe because they didn’t have the right information or support, or didn’t understand the consequences of letting their type 2 diabetes go untreated.
+These are genuine complications of type 2 diabetes that goes unchecked overtime, meaning those high blood sugars that stay high.
+But they happen over a long period of time - where the person hasn't been able to get their blood sugars in a safe range, maybe because they didn’t have the right information or support, or didn’t understand the consequences of letting their type 2 diabetes go untreated.

 Be assured, these are truly worst case scenarios and almost always avoidable - especially for those reading this page.
 Because just the fact that you're here shows you're ready and willing to take action to never see anything like this.

 Harder, Yes.
 Impossible, No!
-"It's Impossible To Lose Weight With Prediabetes" Your doctor told you to lose weight.
+"It's Impossible To Lose Weight With Prediabetes or Type 2" Your doctor told you to lose weight.
 Every article you've read about prediabetes and type 2 diabetes has said the same thing.
 Perhaps this is the one piece of advice almost everyone agrees on!
 Dropping even a small amount of weight - as little as 5% can reduce your risk of developing type 2 diabetes by as much as 58% according to Johns Hopkins!
+And even stying weight neutral, mening by not gaining more weight, that's a positive since we all tend to gain a couple pounds per year as adults (are you doing the math in your head comparing what you weighed at age 20 vs. now?)

 The good news is, it's not impossible.

 But it is more difficult and it can take longer.
-If you know how prediabetes affects your body and how your body processes food and how it handles physical activity, you can better optimize your efforts for maximum weight loss.
+If you know how having high blood sugar affects your body and how your body processes food and how it handles physical activity, you can better optimize your efforts for maximum weight loss.

 And the Sweet People Club definitely has the "skinny" on how to do just that (wink! wink!)